 Finance ministers from seven major industrial powers have warned that a British exit from the EU would increase instability and damage economic growth.
 The vote is just over a month away.

-on Saturday warned that a British exit from the European Union would add to economic uncertainty and have untold consequences for Europe and the global economy.
+G-7 finance ministers meeting in Japan on Saturday warned that a British exit from the European Union would add to economic uncertainty and have untold consequences for Europe and the global economy.

 "Uncertainties to the global outlook have increased, while geopolitical conflicts, terrorism, refugee flows, and the shock of a potential UK exit from the European Union also complicate the global economic environment," G-7 ministers said in a statement.